 What You Can Do

 Bricks of Honor

 A "Brick of Honor" is available for all Veterans, living or deceased, who received an Honorable or General Discharge.
-Bricks will be placed on a wall next to the memorial that you designate.
-Bricks for Veterans organizations and Auxiliary organizations will be accepted and placed in the Family Section.
+Bricks for Veterans organizations and Auxiliary organizations will be accepted.
+The cost of a brick is $150.
+Click the link above for the downloadable form.
 All proceeds from brick sales go to improvements and maintenance of the Veteran’s Memorial Garden.

 Many events are held at the Veteran’s Memorial Garden recognizing special days like Memorial Day, Patriots Day, Veteran’s Day and Pearl Harbor Remembrance Day.
 On these and other holidays, all 46 flags are flying in commemoration.

 The Veteran’s Memorial Garden Advisory Council is comprised of 11 volunteer, mayoral appointed members, 7 of which must be Veterans.
 For more information about how to be part of this Council, visit parks.lincoln.ne.gov and type the keyword: veterans garden.